 Orosi is a somewhat small town located in the state of California.
 With a population of 8,914 people and two constituent neighborhoods, Orosi is the 427th largest community in California.

-Orosi is a blue-collar town, with 68.60% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Orosi is a town of farmers, fishers, or foresters, transportation and shipping workers, and service providers.
-There are especially a lot of people living in Orosi who work in farm management occupations (46.74%), sales jobs (6.33%), and office and administrative support (4.50%).
+When you are in Orosi, you'll notice that it is more blue-collar than most other communities in America.
+64.02% of Orosi’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Orosi is a town of farmers, fishers, or foresters, service providers, and transportation and shipping workers.
+There are especially a lot of people living in Orosi who work in farm management occupations (44.36%), sales jobs (6.03%), and food service (6.03%).

-Being a small town, Orosi does not have a public transit system used by locals to get to and from work.
+Orosi is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Orosi is an extremely ethnically-diverse town.
 The people who call Orosi home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Orosi, accounting for 85.30% of the town’s residents (people of Hispanic or Latino origin can be of any race).
-The greatest number of Orosi residents report their race to be White, followed by Asian.
+People of Hispanic or Latino origin are the most prevalent group in Orosi, accounting for 85.83% of the town’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Orosi residents report their race to be Asian, followed by White.
 Important ancestries of people in Orosi include Portuguese, Irish, German, and Scottish.

 The most common language spoken in Orosi is Spanish.
 Other important languages spoken here include English and Pacific Island languages.